gregpalmier/gregpalmier_resume/README.md

 Test Design Engineer for the Automatic Test Engineering Department.

-* Wrote and verified test software solutions for aircraft computer hardware automatic test stations.
+* Wrote test software solutions for aircraft computer hardware automatic test stations.
 * Integrated and maintained test station hardware improvements.
-* Analyzed deficiency reports from customers to determine cause of, and implement solutions to resolve failures.
+* Analyzed deficiency reports from customers to determine cause of, and implement solutions for failures.
-* Procured and integrated of new B-52 IDATS test stations for the United States Air Force.
+* Procured and tested new B-52 IDATS test stations for the United States Air Force.
 * Integration of maintenance procedures for AN/ALQ-135 RF Countermeasure Suite.
 * Designed B-52 Controller Encoder circuit card.
 * Designed APR-39 RWR System test station.

 ### Education

 Purdue University, School of Technology, West Lafayette, Indiana

 Master of Science, Electrical and Computer Engineering Technology, May 2005

 Bachelor of Science, Electrical Engineering Technology, May 2002